Who I Work With

 Kink expresses the part of human sexuality that’s driven by the imagination, expressing fundamental parts of self.

-Eroticism
+Eros & Eroticism

-20+ years experience
+25+ years experience

-Kink-proficient
+Kink-proficient therapy

 People need kink-proficient therapists so that this key part of their identities can be accurately seen, affirmed or assisted by informed perspectives.
-The therapist should be able to focus on the client’s personal experience, without needing basic education about the kink itself.
+The therapist must be able to focus on the client’s personal experience, without needing basic education about the kink itself.

 Minority stress